statechannels/statechannels/packages/nitro-protocol/contracts/ninja-nitro/readme.md

 ### Holdings

-The Mono-Nitro system has m x `holdings` mappings, one in each AssetHolder.
+The Vanilla-Nitro system has m x `holdings` mappings, one in each AssetHolder.
 This mapping is `public`, so has a public getter function.
 Ninja-Nitro has no such mappings: but a public `holdings` function remains.
 This functions simply i) reads the eth balance of the current contract using the Ethereum accounting system or ii) reads the token balance from a given ERC20 Token contract

 ### Deposits

-In Mono-Nitro, depositing requires calling a method on each `AssetHolder`.
+In Vanilla-Nitro, depositing requires calling a method on each `AssetHolder`.
 In Ninja-Nitro, depositing can be achieved simply by sending funds or tokens to the address of the `Proxy`, and this can even be done before the `Proxy` is created/deployed.
 It can also be done after the `Proxy` is destroyed -- self destructing the adjudicator when the channel is finished is one way to save some gas.

 ### Adjudicator status

-Ninja-Nitro was implemented by modifying a copy of Mono-Nitro.
+Ninja-Nitro was implemented by modifying a copy of Vanilla-Nitro.
 This means that certain quirks remain in the implementation which would probably not exist had it been written from scratch.
 These quirks may or may not be removed in future.

 One such quirk is as follows.
-In Mono-Nitro, the hash of the status of a channel (which includes the full outcome, the address of any challenger, the time when the channel will finalize, etc) is stored in a mapping, keyed by the `channelId`.
+In Vanilla-Nitro, the hash of the status of a channel (which includes the full outcome, the address of any challenger, the time when the channel will finalize, etc) is stored in a mapping, keyed by the `channelId`.

 In Ninja-Nitro, exactly the same is true: only each proxy has its own mapping.
 The reason that this is quirky is that each of these mappings is only ever going to have a single entry, because each proxy is in a 1-1 relation to a `channelId`.
 The reason that this quirk is not actually very troublesome are: